AnujanN/Fine-Tuning-SLM-using-LoRA/README.md

 | **Transfer 500 to Mom.** | Transfer 500 to Mom. | Transfer request for 500 received.
 Please verify recipient details. |
 | **What is my Savings balance?** | £0 | The available balance for your Savings is $2682.00. |

-**Analysis:** The base model often just repeated the input or guessed random numbers. [cite_start]The fine-tuned model correctly identified the intent and provided the standard banking protocol response[cite: 44, 45, 46].
+**Analysis:** The base model often just repeated the input or guessed random numbers.The fine-tuned model correctly identified the intent and provided the standard banking protocol response[cite: 44, 45, 46].

 ---